UsmanGhaus/UsmanGhaus.github.io/UsmanGhaus.blog/teaching.md

 title-heading: false
 ---

-I taught several courses during my stay at Univresity of Southern California and Lahore University of Management Sciences.
+I taught several courses during my stay at University of Southern California and Lahore University of Management Sciences.
 I have also conducted various workshops and trainings on using STATA.
 The details are as follows.

 <h4><strong>Lahore University of Management Sciences</strong></h4>
 1. ECON121 -- Principles of Macroeconomics